-The Samsung Q60A has a simple and minimalist design that's similar to its predecessor, the Samsung Q60/Q60T QLED.
+The Samsung Q60A has a simple and minimalist design similar to its predecessor, the Samsung Q60/Q60T QLED.
 The most notable change is that it's much thinner, which means it doesn't stick out as much when wall-mounted.
-The feet are now height-adjustable so that you can raise the TV higher if you need room to fit in a soundbar.
+The feet are now height-adjustable so that you have the option to raise the TV higher if you need room to fit in a soundbar.

-The feet are much flatter than those on the Samsung Q60/Q60T QLED, so the TV sits close to the table in the default position.
-However, you now have the option to adjust the height of the feet.
-It raises enough to fit in most soundbars or a flat gaming console like the Xbox Series S. You don't need to screw them in; they are just inserted into the TV.
+The feet are very flat, so the TV sits close to the table in the default position.
+However, you now have the option to adjust the height of the feet and raise them enough to fit in most soundbars or a thin gaming console like the Xbox Series S. You don't need to screw them in; they are just inserted into the TV.

 Footprint of the 55 inch stand: 35.1" x 9.1".

 The back is plastic with a brushed horizontal texture.
 All the inputs are side-facing, except for HDMI 3 and the Digital Optical Audio Out port, which is disappointing, as they're hard to reach if you wall-mount the TV.
 For cable management, there are tracks to guide the cables towards the feet, where you can secure them with the included clips.

-As is expected of most VA panels, the Samsung Q60A has an excellent contrast ratio, which means it can display deep blacks.
-However, it isn't as good as its predecessor, the Samsung Q60/Q60T QLED, or the Sony X85J, and it doesn't have a local dimming feature to improve black level further.
-Note that contrast can vary between individual units.
+As expected of a VA panel, the Samsung Q60A has excellent contrast, so blacks look black in a dark room.
+However, it doesn't have a local dimming feature to improve black level further.
+Note that contrast varies a bit between individual units.

 We measured the SDR peak brightness after calibration in the 'Movie' Picture Mode with the Color Tone set to 'Warm 2', Gamma set to '2.2', Brightness set to max, and all other processing disabled.